elmtree-askmo/cloudcannon-app/content/learn/sociology/how-does-wealth-distribution-affect-economic-inequality-and-what-government-policies-address-this-issue.md

     subject: Sociology
     url: /learn/sociology/questions/what-are-the-ethical-concerns-associated-with-artificial-intelligence-and-job-displacement
 related_article5:
-    id: 168360
+    id: 168365
     title: >-
-        How do technological advancements change communication and lead to technological dependency?
+        What challenges do immigrants face in cultural integration, and how does prejudice affect this process?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-technological-advancements-change-communication-and-lead-to-technological-dependency
+    url: /learn/sociology/questions/what-challenges-do-immigrants-face-in-cultural-integration-and-how-does-prejudice-affect-this-process
 ---

 &nbsp;